1964 Calcutta riots: 13 January

 The condition of the Muslim community became very harsh by 13 January.
 The official death toll crossed 100, more than 70,000 Muslims were estimated to fled their homes in the city, and 55,000 were sleeping in the open under army protection at that point of time.
 Although there had been several incidents of stabbing and bombing, most of the riots resulted in the looting and burning of Muslim property.
 More than 110 people had to be hospitalised following the shootings and firemen had to deal with 200 cases of arson since the start of the riot.
 Two rubber factories were set on fire along with a number of shops, homes and dwellings.

 A 24-hour curfew was extended to five areas of the city occupied by police officers following the increase in number of arson attacks and looting against Muslims.
 Buses and trams were taken off the road and most shops and markets had been shut down.
 The Indian Government claimed the trouble in Calcutta to be a "huge loss of life".

 Casualties and displacement

 Official and independent sources provide varying figures for casualties.
 The New York Times reported a death toll of 60 by 12 January, mostly in clashes between police and Hindu demonstrators.
 The BBC reported that more than 100 people had died by 13 January.
 A U.S. State Department document from the period estimated the death toll in Calcutta and surrounding areas at around 175, but noted the total could be higher.

-Over 70,000 Muslims were displaced from their homes in Calcutta, with tens of thousands seeking refuge under army protection.
 The violence also prompted a significant influx of Hindu refugees from East Pakistan.

+While the Calcutta riots were brought under control by January 15, 1964, the violence in East Pakistan increased, and on 18 January, The Daily Ittefaq reported that 95% of the ruined houses belong to the Hindus in old Dhaka and about 100,000 Hindus were rendered homeless in Dhaka city.
+On 23 January, The Hindu, quoting the Pakistan authorities, reported that around 1,000 persons were killed in communal violence in Dhaka over the previous week.